Word from the Board...

 But this movie is not about CAF’s typical client – it is about a young, white woman who is trying to make it as a comedian in New York City.
 Even though she is struggling financially, she has a safety net.
 She comes from an economically privileged background, and even though it is embarrassing for her, she has a parent she could go to for the money to pay for her abortion.

 We are board members because we believe in CAF’s mission.
-Providing direct financial assistance to women whose access to reproductive freedom has been squelched by our government policies is one way that we make a difference.
-For the thousands of women CAF has helped, that has been crucial to their lives at that moment.
+Providing direct financial assistance to people who need access to abortion is one way that we make a difference.
+For the thousands of women and trans and gender non-conforming people CAF has helped, that has been crucial to their lives at that moment.

-But in the bigger picture, we can’t assist all the low-income women whose access is blocked by the unjust policies that make choice a reality only for privileged women.
+But in the bigger picture, we can’t assist all people whose access is blocked by the unjust policies that make choice a reality only for the privileged.
 For that reason, our mission of advocacy is just as important as our funding procedures.
 We need to keep accurate information flowing to policy-makers and keep communicating the message that abortion is a valid choice.
-We need to block threatened restrictions on women’s reproductive freedom, and to expand reproductive justice.
-That means not just protecting access to abortion, but expanding access to accurate sex education, and making sure women of color and low- income women can make genuine choices.
+We need to block threatened restrictions on reproductive freedom, and to expand reproductive justice.
+That means not just protecting access to abortion, but expanding access to accurate sex education, and making sure people of color and low- income people can make genuine choices.
 The widening economic divide in our country, combined with the legacy of racism, make our mission of reproductive justice timely and crucial.

 I hope you will join us in supporting the Chicago Abortion Fund.
 We can’t do our work without your support.
 Support Reproductive Justice Now!